24 Best Website Feedback Tools for 2025

 Pricing: Unlisted–you’d have to contact sales for more information.

-23. Optimal Workshop
+22. Optimal Workshop

 UX research with card sorting, tree testing, and first-click testing.

-Best for: Designers, UX researchers, and website architecture optimization.
+Best for: Website architecture optimization.

 Optimal Workshop is the go-to tool for information architecture.